DanielZiel/DanielZiel/README.md

 - 🔭 I’m currently working on: ToDo List soon.
 - 🌱 I’m currently learning Advanced C#, Entity Framework, WPF, MVVM and watching a lot films about programming.
 - 📫 How to reach me: zielinskidaniel26@gmail.com.
-- 😄 I'm looking for my first experienct in IT.
+- 😄 I'm looking for my first experienct in IT